Moon landing conspiracy theories: Academic work

-In 2002, NASA granted US$15,000 to James Oberg for a commission to write a point-by-point rebuttal of the hoax claims.
+In 2002, NASA granted $15,000 to James Oberg to write a point-by-point rebuttal of the hoax claims.
 However, NASA canceled the commission later that year, after complaints that the book would dignify the accusations.
 Oberg said that he meant to finish the book.
-In November 2002, Peter Jennings said "NASA is going to spend a few thousand dollars trying to prove to some people that the United States did indeed land men on the Moon," and "NASA had been so rattled, [they] hired [somebody] to write a book refuting the conspiracy theorists."
-Oberg says that belief in the hoax theories is not the fault of the conspiracists, but rather that of teachers and people (including NASA) who should provide information to the public.
+In November 2002, Peter Jennings said that "NASA is going to spend a few thousand dollars trying to prove to some people that the United States did indeed land men on the Moon", and "NASA had been so rattled" that they hired somebody to write a book refuting the conspiracy theorists.
+Oberg says that belief in the hoax theories is not the fault of the conspiracists, but rather that of teachers and people who should provide information to the public—especially NASA.

 In 2004, Martin Hendry and Ken Skeldon of the University of Glasgow were awarded a grant by the UK-based Particle Physics and Astronomy Research Council to investigate Moon landing conspiracy theories.
 In November 2004, they gave a lecture at the Glasgow Science Centre where the top ten claims by conspiracists were individually addressed and refuted.

 MythBusters special

 An episode of MythBusters in August 2008 was dedicated to the Moon landings.
 The MythBusters crew tested many of the conspiracists' claims.
 Some of the testings were done in a NASA training facility.
-All of the conspiracists' claims examined on the show were labeled as having been "Busted", meaning that the conspiracists' claims were not true.
+All of the conspiracists' claims examined on the show were labeled as having been "Busted", or disproved.